Franca: Nested Matryoshka Clustering for Scalable Visual Representation Learning: Method

 \section{Method}

-We propose~\methodname, a scalable open-source self-supervised learning framework built on iBoT~\citep{zhou2021ibot} and pretrained on large public image datasets.~\methodname tackles key limitations in existing vision SSL models through three main components.
-First, we use \emph{CyclicMask} inspired from~\citep{darcet2023vision}, a masking strategy that circularly shifts masked patches to break simple spatial continuity and promote the learning of semantic features.
-Second, we introduce \emph{Matryoshka embeddings}~\citep{kusupati2022matryoshka}, a nested multi-head clustering approach that shares projection layers to generate compressed multi-resolution representations; and finally, a lightweight post-pretraining step that identifies and removes feature components correlated with absolute patch positions resulting in spatially invariant representations.
-Figure~\ref{fig:ablation} shows that each of these components provides consistent gains in both in-context segmentation and linear classification performance on standard benchmarks.
+We propose~\methodname, a scalable open-source self-supervised learning (SSL) framework built on DINOv2~\citep{oquab2024dinov2} and pretrained on large public image datasets. \alert{It tackles key limitations in existing vision SSL models through three main components.} First, \emph{CyclicMask}, inspired by~\citep{darcet2023vision}, is a masking strategy that circularly shifts masked patches to break simple spatial continuity and promote semantic feature learning.
+Second, we introduce \emph{Matryoshka Embeddings}~\citep{kusupati2022matryoshka}, a nested multi-head clustering approach that shares projection layers to generate compressed multi-resolution representations; and finally \emph{RASA}, a lightweight post-pretraining step that removes feature components correlated with absolute patch positions, resulting in spatially invariant representations. \autoref{fig:ablation} shows that each component provides consistent gains in both in-context segmentation and linear classification.
+These cumulative gains enable \methodname to outperform DINOv2 across a suite of tasks under an equal IN-21K training setup (see \autoref{tab:rebut-in21k}).